AnyChart/docs.anychart.com/Basic_Charts/Timeline_Chart.md

 * `"semester"`
 * `"year"`

-In this sample, there are three levels, the week, the month, and the quarter:
+In the sample below, you can zoom the chart with the mouse wheel.
+There are three zoom levels, the week, the month, and the quarter – the latter shown in the default state.

 ```
 chart.scale().zoomLevels([